What: Release your inner chef at the Culinary Institute of America Boot Camp, Hyde Park

 4. Serve the relish warm, or allow to cool to room temperature.

 As a Boot Camper, you will be privy to the inner workings of this king of culinary schools.
 Learn how top-quality, local produce, cheese, meat and locally- milled flour are utilized in its kitchens.
-Whether you enroll in Culinary Boot Camp-Basic Training, or a specialized Boot Camp, like Italian Cuisine or Gourmet Meals in Minutes, don’t expect to be handled with kid gloves.
+Whether you enroll in Culinary Boot Camp-Basic Training, or a specialized Boot Camp, like Plant-Powered or Italian Cuisines, don’t expect to be handled with kid gloves.

 Boot Camp is an authentic, intense taste of life in a professional kitchen.
 Do expect to gain confidence in your culinary knowledge and skills, as you learn new recipes based on the freshest ingredients the season offers.